Untranslatability: Foreign objects

+Concepts

+Concepts unknown or less known to a culture are difficult to translate because there are no corresponding lexemes.
+When translating US-specific concepts such as mobile home and foster children, translators cannot simply calque but find ways to adapt the translation such as using a descriptive phrase.

 Poetry, puns and wordplay

 The two areas which most nearly approach total untranslatability are poetry and puns; poetry is difficult to translate because of its reliance on the sounds (for example, rhymes) and rhythms of the source language; puns, and other similar semantic wordplay, because of how tightly they are tied to the original language.
 The oldest well-known examples are probably those appearing in Bible translations, for example, Genesis 2:7, which explains why God gave Adam this name: "God created Adam out of soil from the ground"; the original Hebrew text reveals the secret, since the word Adam connotes the word ground (being Adama in Hebrew), whereas translating the verse into other languages makes it lose the original pun.

 Similarly, consider the Italian adage "traduttore, traditore": a literal translation is "translator, traitor".
 The pun is lost, though the meaning persists.
-(A similar solution can be given, however, in Hungarian, by saying a fordítás: ferdítés, which roughly translates as "translation is distortion".)
+A similar solution can be given, however, in Hungarian, by saying a fordítás: ferdítés, which roughly translates as "translation is distortion".

 That being said, many of the translation procedures discussed here can be used in these cases.
 For example, the translator can compensate for an "untranslatable" pun in one part of a text by adding a new pun in another part of the translated text.